Cultural technology

-Cultural technology (English) is a term that arose from postmodern interpretations of how ideas are used by cultures to frame meaning and the interpretation of concepts; and thus how technologies of thought and culture shape identity and thinking about the self.
-The term was first used by Australian writer, therapeutic theorist, and social worker Michael White in his lectures in 1991.
-Karl Tomm, a noted Canadian social worker, traces the use of the term to earlier lectures by Michael White in his foreword to Narrative Means to Therapeutic Ends (1990).
-Giorgio Agamben discusses how the French philosopher Michel Foucault might have used the term apparatus (French: "dispositif") in a synonymous way to describe the collection of ideas, practices, and meaning that determine how people, bodies, and institutions enact power/knowledge or how power/knowledge enact people, bodies, and institutions.

-is a system used by South Korean talent agencies to promote K-pop culture throughout the world as part of the Korean Wave.
+Cultural technology is a system used by South Korean talent agencies to promote K-pop culture throughout the world as part of the Korean Wave.
 The system was developed by Lee Soo-man, founder of talent agency and record company SM Entertainment.

 History

 Coinage

 During a speech at the Stanford Graduate School of Business in 2011, Lee said he coined the term "cultural technology" as a system about fourteen years prior, when S.M.
 Entertainment decided to promote its K-pop artists to all of Asia.
 In the late 1990s, Lee and his colleagues created a manual on cultural technology, which specified the steps needed to popularize K-pop artists outside South Korea.

+"The manual, which all S.M. employees are instructed to learn, explains when to bring in foreign composers, producers, and choreographers; what chord progressions to use in what country; the precise color of eyeshadow a performer should wear in a particular country; the exact hand gestures he or she should make; and the camera angles to be used in the videos (a three-hundred-and-sixty-degree group shot to open the video, followed by a montage of individual closeups)," according to The New Yorker.

 The term "cultural technology," apart from Lee's systemized definition, can be traced back to the lectures of Michael White, an Australian social worker, educator, and therapeutic theorist and his works Narrative Means to Therapeutic Ends (1990) and Maps of Narrative Practice (2007).

-"The manual, which all S.M. employees are instructed to learn, explains when to bring in foreign composers, producers, and choreographers; what chord progressions to use in what country; the precise color of eyeshadow a performer should wear in a particular country; the exact hand gestures he or she should make; and the camera angles to be used in the videos (a three-hundred-and-sixty-degree group shot to open the video, followed by a montage of individual closeups)," according to The New Yorker.
+Its usage may also date further back to French philosopher Michel Foucault (1977).
+South Korean computer scientist Kwangyun Wohn said he coined the term "culture technology" in 1994.
+Cultural technology has also been one of six technology initiatives of the South Korean government since 2001.
+In regards to cultural technology, the Korean Wave is considered one of the most successful outcomes of government support of exporting Korean entertainment products.